 Principles of motivation and their application to applied settings, especially to the classroom as teachers try to motivate students.
 Requirements: junior standing.

 Theories of learning, child development, motivation; issues unique to gifted education.
-Same as RCE:4120.
+Same as CSED:4120.

 Unique challenges and opportunities confronted by teachers of high-ability students; theory and practice, development of program outlines for implementation.
 Same as EDTL:4022.